 Exchange rates ﬂuctuate based on which currency is stronger at certain times.
 Traders seek out the best foreign exchange rate.
-These rates are supplied by global banks, and updated in time periods of less than a second.
-The forex market is a fast-paced one.
+These rates are supplied by global banks and updated in time periods of less than a second; the forex market is extremely fast-paced.

 Commodity currencies are those from countries that have large quantities of commodities or other natural resources.
 The exchange rate of the currencies of these countries are tied to their respective export activities.
 This is because the strength of the economy can be highly dependent on the prices of their natural resources.
 Examples of these countries include Russia, Saudi Arabia and Nigeria.

 A currency pair’s correlation refers to the similarities shared by various pairings.
 In the forex market, no single currency pair is traded completely independent of the others.
-An understanding of these correlations is helpful when managing a portfolio.
+An understanding of forex correlation pairs is helpful when managing a portfolio.
 For example, when trading the euro against the Japanese yen (EUR/JPY pair), a trader is effectively trading a derivative of the euro dollar (EUR/USD) and dollar yen (USD/JPY) pairs.
-Therefore the EUR/JPY pair must be somehow correlated to one or both of these other currency pairs.
+Therefore, the EUR/JPY pair must be somehow correlated to one or both of these other currency pairs.

 Forex trading offers frequent trading opportunities, as currency prices are constantly ﬂuctuating in value against each other.
 FX trading allows traders to speculate on all the major currency pairs.
 The only limit to which currency pairs can be traded are the pairs and quantity offered by the trading platform individual traders choose.